qtip27/MicrosoftOpenAI/README.md

 # Azure Policies

-Here are some policies for Open AI for Security:
+Here are some policies for your Open AI environment for Logging/Security:

 -Deploy Diagnostic Settings for Azure OpenAI to Log Analytics workspace (Custom Built)